pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

     * The embeddings are then stored in Pathway's vector store using the `SlidesVectorStoreServer`.
 3. **Metadata Handling**:
     * Images and files are dumped into local directories (`storage/pw_dump_images` and `storage/pw_dump_files`).
     * Each slide gets a unique ID.
-This helps with opening files and images from the the UI.
+This helps with opening files and images from the UI.

 ### **Query Handling**